CONL Dividend: Yield, Schedule, and What to Expect

 Short answer

 CONL's approximate Minimal; the fund targets leveraged price exposure rather than income, so any distributions are small and irregular yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks 2x daily Coinbase (COIN) and passes through the dividends of its holdings, typically quarterly, minus a 1.04% expense ratio.
+It tracks 2x daily Coinbase (COIN) and passes through the income its holdings generate, usually quarterly, net of the 1.04% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; CONL is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with GraniteShares.

 How does the CONL dividend work?

-CONL holds the companies in 2x daily Coinbase (COIN), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 1.04% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+CONL holds what is in 2x daily Coinbase (COIN), collects the income those holdings generate, and distributes it to shareholders on the schedule the fund sets, most often quarterly, net of its 1.04% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 The GraniteShares 2x Long COIN Daily ETF (CONL) is an actively managed, non-diversified exchange-traded fund that seeks daily investment results, before fees and expenses, of 2 times (200%) the daily percentage change of the common stock of Coinbase Global, Inc. (COIN).
 It pursues this exposure primarily through total return swaps, options, and direct holdings of COIN shares rather than by holding a broad portfolio of securities.
 The fund is concentrated in a single underlying stock, so its performance is tied almost entirely to how Coinbase shares move on any given day.
 CONL is rebalanced daily, meaning its 2x objective applies to a single trading day only.
 Over periods longer than one day, returns can differ substantially, and often unfavorably, from twice COIN's cumulative move because of the effects of daily compounding (often called volatility decay or leverage decay).
 In choppy or sideways markets the fund can lose money even when COIN ends roughly flat, and it can lose money over a multi-day stretch even if COIN finishes higher.
 Coinbase stock is itself unusually volatile because its business is closely tied to crypto trading volumes and prices, and 2x leverage magnifies that volatility in both directions.
 The fund carries a relatively high expense ratio of 1.04%, reflecting the cost of the leveraged structure.
 CONL is designed as a short-term tactical trading tool for sophisticated investors who actively monitor positions, not as a long-term holding.